Tropical Depression Eight (1981): Impact

 Portions of Fort Bend County received over 10 in of rain, particularly in Richmond, Rosenberg, and Sugar Land.
 Some homes in low-lying areas south of Katy were flooded.
 A number of motorists drove into deep ditches after the edge of the roads were obscured by water.
 More than 1000 acres of fields of harvestable cotton were inundated.
 In Brazoria County, the city of West Columbia observed at least 10.5 in of precipitation.
 Bayous and creeks rose throughout the county, especially in rural areas.
 In Alvin, streets and low-lying areas were flooded, while several businesses and homes in Angleton received water damage.
 Rainfall totals of 6 to 11 in in much of Harris County elevated a number of bayos and creeks, some of which exceeded their banks and forced the evacuation of hundreds of people.
 The Metropolitan Transit Authority of Harris County suspended bus service for several hours, stranding approximately 80,000 commuters.
 In Aldine, over 100 students were required to stay at school until water on the streets could recede, while street flooding in Houston resulted in the cancellation of classes at University of Houston and Texas Southern University.
 Across the county, several dozen businesses, 1,250 homes, and 1,000 vehicles were damaged.
 Three injuries occurred after a woman and her two children were submerged by water while in a pickup truck.
 In Galveston County, several major streets in Galveston, Hitchcock, La Marque, and Texas City were flooded.
 Dozens of dwellings in low-lying areas of La Marque and Texas City received extensive water damage, including 100 in the latter.
 The La Marque City Hall was also damaged.
 In Galveston, flooding primarily affected the first floor of buildings damaged by the tornado.
 State Highway 6, a major route to the city, was inundated at Interstate 45.
 Throughout Texas, damage exceeded $56.2 million.

 Rainfall from the remnants of the depression spread into states farther east, including Alabama, Arkansas, Louisiana, Mississippi, and Tennessee.

 Aftermath

-After the storm, Governor of Texas Bill Clements dispatched 20 National Guard personnel to Hallettsville on September 1 to prevent looting.
-The governor also requested a disaster declaration for Lavaca County, which was approved by President Ronald Reagan on September 22.
+After the storm Bill Clements, the Governor of Texas, dispatched 20 National Guard personnel to Hallettsville on September 1 to prevent looting.
+The governor also requested a disaster declaration for Lavaca County, which was approved by American President Ronald Reagan on September 22.
 The declaration provided for 75% of the costs for assistance for individuals, families, and the public – including housing assistance for those eligible – with the remainder to be paid for by local and state governments.
 Monetary aid also became available for the repair and restoration of public buildings damaged or demolished by the flood.
 The Federal Emergency Management Agency ultimately paid out nearly $21 million for aid, with applicants receiving an average of just over $7,600.
 In the months following the disaster, local, state, and federal officials discussed mitigation efforts and recommendations for Lavaca County.